Console Light Web Monitoring Panel#

 Exhausted

-Total connections dropped due to zone storage being exhausted
+Total number of connections dropped due to zone storage overflow

 Skipped

-Total connections passed with a key of zero or greater than 255 bytes
+Total number of connections passed with a zero or greater than 255 bytes key

 Limit Req Section#